zregvart/camel-netty-proxy/README.md

 uppercase.
 The response from the target service will be processed by converting it to uppercase and returned to the client.

-There is no support for HTTP over TLS (`https`) protocol in this example.
+The support for HTTP over TLS (`https`) protocol is available if Java Keystore file is mounted at `/tls/keystore.jks` (with password `changeit`).
+The implementation doesn't support HTTPS proxy tunneling via `CONNECT`, the request needs to be issued same as it is issued for the HTTP PROXY, the only added benefit is that the request can be made over TLS.

+If `/tls/keystore.jks` exists then the listening port changes to `8443`.

 ## Building and running